pebreo/pebreo.github.io/begin/Bonus2-good-enough.md

+i want to be crysteal clear:,w/o innovation wrd stiol be living in caved

 the following is acwork of fiction used to highlight a possible nightmare scenario:

 The hospital was a fortress of technology, a labyrinth of wires and screens.
 Each machine, each program, a cog in the intricate machinery of life and death.
 And then, the update.
 A tiny, seemingly innocuous patch, designed to fortify against the ever-evolving threats of the digital world.